atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 > [!NOTE]
 > Objective: Create a JSON Customer object and populate with values returned from the database.

-1. Drag a **Mapper** activity from the Activity Bar -> General -> Mapper onto the canvas and connect to FetchCustomerRow activity.
+1. Drag a **Mapper** activity from the Activity Bar -> General -> Mapper onto the canvas and connect to CallBackendService activity.
 Rename the activity to **MapperCustomer**.

 ![](./images/Image_36.gif)